- Investor Centre

 Achmmach has all of its major approvals in place, has large upside exploration potential at depth in the Meknes Trend and along the highly prospective Sidi Addi Trend and is the most advanced tin development project in the world.

-Highlights from the Small Start Option (SSO) DFS are as follows:
+Highlights from the Small Start Option (SSO) DFS that is currently under review are as follows

 @ LME Sn price @ 21/07/16 of USD 17,830 / t

 |SSO||Ore Reserve||Life of Mine (LOM)||Project Construction Capital USD||All in sustaining costs (AISC) USD / t of tin in concentrate||NPV8 after tax USDM (100% of Project)||IRR %|